pmdscully/SensorAnomalyDetection-via-Local-LLM/readme.md

-## Anomaly Detection Pipeline
+## Anomaly Detection on Sensor Data using Docker "Models" Service, local LLM and "AI"-based anomaly detection.

-This project demonstrates an end-to-end pipeline for detecting anomalies in time-series sensor data using a Dockerized environment.
-It uses Docker Desktop's built-in Model Runner to process data and an LLM to analyze the results.
+The project is an end-to-end pipeline for attempting to detect anomalies in time-series sensor data using a Dockerized environment.
+It uses Docker Desktop's built-in Model Runner to process data, sent by a container with a python script to send an API request to a local LLM to analyze data and produce a response.
+Broadly, it's not very reliable (i.e. hallucinations, the bane of LLMs).

 ### Project Files